plbt5/paper2018_archSIOp/src/docs/2021_archSIOp.md

 ## Semantics in software ##

-With semantics, we refer to real world semantics, RWS for short, and we summarise our position towards semantics in software from [@Brandt2021a] as follows:
+With semantics, we refer to real world semantics (RWS) and we summarise our position towards semantics in software from [@Brandt2021a] as follows:

 * Since software is incapable of genuine understanding, real world semantics cannot exist in software.
 Nevertheless, the software agent acts as transport medium for RWS between users and must do so without compromising the transported cargo, viz RWS.
 * Based on [@Grice:1991BT], we discern *semantic meaning*, i.e., what is said and carried by data, and *pragmatic meaning*, i.e., to connect with our frame of reference and its context of use, implementing comprehension as an inference process from the semantic meaning.
 * We consider *data* the carrier for semantic meaning, and their *data processing* carrier for pragmatic meaning.
 * The nature of software dictates that data and their data processing are always intimately connected.
-We consider the reciprocity between data (semantic meaning) and their processing (pragmatic meaning) the carrier of RWS.
+We consider the *reciprocity* between data (semantic meaning) and their processing (pragmatic meaning) the carrier of RWS.
-* Any incoherent reciprocity, i.e., inconsistencies between data and their processing code, equates to unfaithfulness to reality, viz semantics that are considered invalid in the application domain.
+* Any incoherent reciprocity, i.e., inconsistencies between data and their processing code, equates to unfaithfulness to reality, viz semantics that are considered invalid by the current SoA in the application domain.
-* The central disposition of reciprocity in software semantics emerges as an *Atomic Semantic Monolith* (ASM), established with the explicit purpose to guarantee the coherence between the data and their processing code required to achieve data comprehension.
+* The central disposition of reciprocity in software semantics emerges as an *Atomic Semantic Monolith* (ASM), established with the explicit purpose to guarantee the coherence between the data (semantic meaning) and their processing code (pragmatic meaning) required to achieve data comprehension.
-* The Domain Model (DM), composed as the combination of the Semantic model, representing the semantic meaning, with the Pragmatic Model, representing the pragmatic meaning, provides the software agent with the level of comprehension necessary to decide upon its behaviour (to achieve the agent's objectives) under the current state of affairs.
+* The Domain Model (DM), composed as the combination of the Semantic model (representing all semantic meanings) with the Pragmatic Model (representing all pragmatic meanings), provides the software agent with the level of comprehension necessary to decide upon its behaviour (to achieve the agent's objectives) under the current state of affairs.
 * In the active, processing, part of an agent we thus separate comprehension, specified by the DM, from behaviour, specified by the System Model (SM).
-We consider the SM semantically grounded in the DM if all terms that are used by the SM and refer to the DoA, get their comprehension from the DM.
+We consider the SM semantically grounded in the DM if all terms that are used by the SM to refer to the DoA, get their comprehension from the DM.

 ## Semantic heterogeneity ##

 "The successful standardisation of protocols made us believe that we should also *standardise meaning* on the Web.
 This is a fundamental *misconception*." [@Janowicz:2013ui].
 This believe can be witnessed by the many initiatives taken by standards developing organisations (SDO) to develop a myriad on data standards, from e.g., *Tradelens* in Transport & Logistics domain and *International Financial Reporting Standards* in Finance & Accounting to, e.g., *ICEN/EN 13606*, *SO/TC 215*, and *ISO/HL7 21731* in the Electronic Health Records domain and the *smartM2M* standard by the IoT European Platform Initiative [@ETSI2019], to name a few.
-This current viewpoint on semantics defies semantic heterogeneity and enforce semantic homogeneity: one single agreed domain convention on how the syntactic representation and structure of the data or messages shall be semantically interpreted.
+This current viewpoint on semantics defies semantic heterogeneity and enforces semantic homogeneity: one single agreed domain convention on how the syntactic representation and structure of the data or messages shall be semantically interpreted.
 Indeed, semantics are a particular representation of some part of the world, viewed from a particular perspective of use, however, we don't acknowledge that the *particular* representation and *particular* perspective that the data standard enforces is universally shared by the domain users.
 And equally important, any particular perspective is just one out of many equally legitimate ones that our software are deemed to consider over the software's lifecycle.
 Some examples are given in \cref{tab:perspectives}.

 -------------------------------------------------------------------------------------------------------------------
 Reality to refer to          Perspective #1      Perspective #2       Perspective #3        ...
 Perspective #n